dojo/framework/docs/en/testing/supplemental.md

 npm run test:functional
 ```

-Intern comes with support for running tests remotely on [BrowserStack], [SauceLabs], and [TestingBot].
+Dojo comes with support for running tests remotely on [BrowserStack], [SauceLabs], and [TestingBot].
 You may use one
  of these services by signing up for an account and providing your credentials to cli-test-intern.
 By default, all of
  the testing services will run tests against IE11, Firefox, and Chrome.
 You can use the `dojo` command of the [Dojo CLI].